ranju30/bahmni-environment/puppet/modules/postgresql/README.md

 * Clone this repo on both master and slave

 * On Master
- 	* Update the stack-runtime-configuration.pp file with both master and slave information
+ 	* Update /etc/bahmni/bahmni.properties file with both master and slave information
-		* Change value of $postgresMachine to 'master'
+		* Change value of is_passive_setup to false
 	* Run the puppet using provision.pp
 	* This will output tar file : /tmp/pg_master_db_file_backup.tar

 * On slave
 	* Copy the tar file to slave: scp root@master-host:/tmp/pg_master_db_file_backup.tar /tmp
- 	* Update the stack-runtime-configuration.pp file with both master and slave information
+ 	* Update /etc/bahmni/bahmni.properties file with both master and slave information
-		* Change value of @postgresMachine to 'slave'
+		* Change value of is_passive_setup to true
 	* Run the puppet using provision.pp